This post may contain affiliate links. Read the full disclosure here.

 If you’ve heard that your plants likes to be rootbound, please read this post.

-When you have your plant’s root exposed, check that they’re looking healthy and plump and white – any signs of black, squishy, rotten roots need to be dealt with – often by having a little chat with yourself about overwatering.
+When you have your plant’s roots exposed, check that they’re looking healthy and plump and white – any signs of black, squishy, rotten roots need to be dealt with – often by having a little chat with yourself about overwatering.

 This is a more sure sign that your plant needs repotting, but it’s worth a look at what’s going on below the surface anyway.
-I have a curly spider plant that always seems to have a roots growing over the top – even when I gave it a suuuper deep pot.
+I have a curly spider plant that always seems to have roots growing over the top – even when I gave it a suuuper deep pot.

 Also, some plants just…grow roots above the surface of the soil.
 We know that a lot of plants such as philodendron grow aerial roots, but they’re not always the same as ‘regular’ roots.